Eric Bana

 Actor, Producer

-Eric Banadinović, known professionally as Eric Bana, is an Australian actor and producer whose work spans sketch comedy, character-driven Australian drama and major international films.
-He rose from television comedy into dramatic lead roles and has been recognized with multiple Australian Film Institute awards and a national honour for services to drama.
+Eric Banadinovic, known professionally as Eric Bana, (born 9 August 1968) is an Australian actor and producer whose work spans sketch comedy, Australian cinema and international studio films.
+He rose from television comedy to dramatic lead roles, winning major Australian acting awards for his portrayals in Chopper and Romulus, My Father, and later achieved international prominence in films such as Black Hawk Down, The Incredible Hulk and Troy.
+Bana was appointed a Member of the Order of Australia in 2019 for his services to drama.

 Early Life and Background

-Eric Banadinović was born on 9 August 1968 in Melbourne, Victoria, to Ivan Bana, who was of Croatian origin and worked in logistics, and Eleanor Bana, who was of German background and worked as a hairdresser.
-He grew up in the Melbourne suburbs of Broadmeadows and Tullamarine and attended Penleigh and Essendon Grammar School.
+Eric Banadinovic was born on 9 August 1968 in Melbourne, Victoria, to Ivan Bana and Eleanor Bana.
+His father was born in Zagreb and worked in logistics, and his mother was born near Mannheim in Germany and worked as a hairdresser; Bana was raised in the Melbourne suburbs of Broadmeadows and Tullamarine.

 Early Career (1993–1997)